 - For on-trail, the recommended body/carry weight ratio should be between 30 to 40 percent.

 - For off-trail, the recommended body/carry weight ratio should be 20 to 30 percent.

 To put it simple, if you weigh 180 pounds, you should never exceed 72 pounds of weight for your on-trail bug out bag and 54 pounds of weight for off-trail.

 5. Try to comfort-test the commercial bug out bag when fully filled as it will help you understand what works and what doesn’t.
 You will have to carry this bag with you through all possible types of terrain and it needs to be comfortable.
 If it feels like a part of you, chances are you will be able to make the journey.
 If not, try to identify the rough points affecting your stance and check if you can reconfigure the items within your bag.
 After re-configuring the items, if the pain is still there, the bag itself must be the problem.
 You should try different packs until you find the most comfortable one for you.

 Related reading: Step by step guide to make your own first aid kit

 6. Is there additional gear space?
 You should check for this as I can guarantee that no commercial bug out bag has everything you would possibly need.
 You may have your own survival gear that you want to put in, so you would need the extra space.
-If you chose a bag that is already stretched to its limits, you don’t have any room for customization.
+Choosing a bag that is already stretched to its limits doesn’t allow any room for customization.
 I recommend finding a bag that has around 20% of empty space.
 It should be more than enough to add your own survival items.